Study Abroad in Galway, Ireland

-A summer program offered by the Irish Centre for Human Rights at the National University of Ireland and the Consortium for Innovative Legal Education, Inc.
+Summer Program on International and Comparative Human Rights Law, offered by the Irish Centre for Human Rights at the National University of Ireland and the Consortium for Innovative Legal Education, Inc.

 Spend up to Six Weeks in Ireland

-New England Law | Boston—along with California Western School of Law, Mitchell | Hamline School of Law, and South Texas College of Law Houston, and —offers an exciting opportunity to study law during the summer at the Irish Centre for Human Rights, National University of Ireland, Galway.
+New England Law—along with California Western School of Law, Mitchell | Hamline School of Law, and South Texas College of Law Houston—offers this exciting opportunity to study law during the summer at the Irish Centre for Human Rights at the National University of Ireland, Galway.

 National University of Ireland, Galway, quadrangle

 Galway is situated in one of the most beautiful parts of Ireland on the western coast, a short ride from the Cliffs of Moher, the Burren, the Aran Islands, and Connemara National Park.
 The National University of Ireland’s campus is located on the banks of the River Corrib within a few minutes’ walk of the heart of Galway, the vibrant cultural center of the west of Ireland.
 The National University of Ireland, Galway—among the top 1% of universities in the world, according to QS World University Rankings—was also recently named one of Business Insider's top 30 most beautiful universities in Europe.

 For additional information, please review the pages above, or contact Professor Charles Sorenson, Director of the Galway Program.